vmchien217/dagger/hilt/migration-guide.md

 Component dependencies can be hooked up with an [`@EntryPoint`].

-For example, if you had a component dependency off of the `ApplicationComponent`, you can keep it working by factoring out the needed methods into an interface that is annotated with [`@EntryPoint`].
+For example, if you had a component dependency off of the `SingletonComponent`, you can keep it working by factoring out the needed methods into an interface that is annotated with [`@EntryPoint`].

 <div class="c-codeselector__button c-codeselector__button_java">Java</div>